Jmeyer1292/block_diagram_z3/readme.md

 ```

-## Installation

-TODO(Jmeyer)

 ## Warnings

 This is an experimental project meant largely as a proof-of-concept.
 It ***SHOULD NOT*** be used as the primary means by which you validate your programs!
 It is at best a secondary measure.
 I can not guarantee that the parsing of programs is bug free nor that behavior of logic operators have the same semantics as the 'real deal'.

+## Installation

+TODO(Jmeyer)

+## Configuration

+Note that this library uses the Python stdlib `logging` module and logs everything using loggers for each module `__name__`: You can configure logging for this library globally by accessing the root logger `getLogger('fbdplc')` and going from there.

 ## References